danielcbit/apcctrl/doc/manual/manual.rst

     chapter in this manual for more details.

 **POLLTIME** *time in seconds*
-    The interval, in seconds, at which apcupsd polls the UPS for status.
+    The interval, in seconds, at which apcctrl polls the UPS for status.
     This rate is automatically set to 1 second if the UPS goes on batteries and reset to your specified value when the mains power returns.
 This setting applies both to directly-attached UPSes (``UPSTYPE`` ``apcsmart``, ``usb``, ``dumb``) and networked UPSes (``UPSTYPE`` ``net``, ``snmp``).
-Lowering this setting will improve apcupsd's responsiveness to certain events at the cost of higher CPU utilization.
+Lowering this setting will improve apcctrl's responsiveness to certain events at the cost of higher CPU utilization.
 The default of 60 is appropriate for most situations.
     This directive was formerly known as ``NETTIME``.

 **LOCKFILE** *path to lockfile*
-    This option tells apcupsd where to create a lockfile for the USB or serial port in the specified directory.
+    This option tells apcctrl where to create a lockfile for the USB or serial port in the specified directory.
 This is important to keep two programs from reading or writing the port at the same time.
-    Please note that although the directive name is LOCKFILE, you are actually specifying the lock file path. apcupsd automatically appends the name of the device when creating the file.
+    Please note that although the directive name is LOCKFILE, you are actually specifying the lock file path. apcctrl automatically appends the name of the device when creating the file.
 On most systems, this directive is automatically set by the ``./configure`` program.
 You may also explicitly set it during the build process by